codeaudit/SayKitSDK/Tutorials/04-conversation-topics.md

 }
 ```

-## Product List Topic
+## Single Conversation Topic: Product List
-We want our conversation topic to do two main things: recognize commands that we can use to interact with a list of items, and to post a list of items as a sequence of audio events.
+We want our conversation topic subclass to do two main things: to recognize commands for interacting with a list of items, and to post a list of items as a sequence of audio events.

 ### Command Recognizers